vydang02/Regression-Analysis-Portfolio/HW4_files/Homework-4.md

 ```

 ![](unnamed-chunk-10-1.png)

+### Heteroscedasticity Pattern
-We can see a “funnel-shaped” pattern where errors spread out more widely as x
+The error variance exhibits a clear V-shaped pattern: We can see a “funnel-shaped” pattern where errors spread out more widely as x
 moves away from the center point (here around x = 0.5).

-2. (1 pt) Does the normal approximation provide a reasonable fit for
-    the distribution of the sample slopes in this simulation?
-Support
-    your answer through an appropriate visualization.

 ``` r
 hist(b1.het, breaks = 50, probability = TRUE,